Boundman4th/Boundman4th/README.md

 - Co-founder of The Nerd Circuit Podcast, and aspiring game developer.

-- Currently a student on track for Digital Media-Game Design, I'm still learning C++ and programming in general.
+- Currently a student on track for Digital Media-Game Design, beginner learning C++ and programming in general.

 -